merge/remote2local/README.md

 		-c	path to config file, see example for the settings -q	quiet. print less
 		-r	number of retries until remote is reachable.
+0 for inifitely -v	only open a VNC session to the source machine
-0 for inifitely -h	print this help text
+		-h	print this help text

 ## how to uninstall